 - Mix the gin, lemon juice, and simple syrup together in a cocktail shaker with ice until very cold.

-- Strain into champagne flutes.
+- Strain into a champagne flute.

 - Top with champagne and stir gently.